Scarlet Envy: Personal life

+She began playing with makeup around the age of ten, but often got in trouble for doing so because of her religious upbringing.
+She would apply eyeliner in secret then wipe it off, lying anytime someone noticed residue on her face.

+During her transition from Kentucky to her dorm in New York, She decided it was time to come out to her mother as gay.
+While Scarlet's mother was in New York helping her move, she sat her down in a Starbucks and came out.
+Her mother wasn't surprised to find this out.

 Grady lived in New York City from 2010 to 2022, before moving to Los Angeles in November 2022.
 She initially lived with both her mother and father.
-Scarlet's mother separated from and divorced her father.
-However Scarlet's mother later remarried to Sheri.
+Scarlet's mother separated from and divorced her deacon father.
+However, Scarlet's mother later remarried to Sheri.

+She believes that being in drag is a calming experience, and that she is lucky to be able to be Scarlet for an hour much less 16 hours at a time.
+She finds joy in the fantasy aspect; giving herself and others a brief transforming escape.

 Activism and volunteer work

+Scarlet Envy is publicly against conversion therapy after her experiences with it.
+She supports organizations like Human Rights Campaign who speak out about the harm conversion therapy can cause.

 In January 2021, Scarlet Envy worked with Teen Cancer America, and led a virtual makeup tutorial with 15 young cancer patients.
 The tutorial initially was to be held in-person, but due to COVID-19 it was moved virtually to Zoom.
+She proceeded to hold multiple similar events for the same cause in 2025 and 2026.

 In March 2023, Scarlet partnered with a Lexington advertising business, Cornett, in a campaign to show their support for drag in the office and the community amidst push for anti-drag legislation in Kentucky.

 In 2024, Scarlet Envy participated in the third annual Pride in Times Square, and performed “Celebrate You!” with other participants of RuPaul's Drag Race, and a TikTok influencer Gioconda.
 The "Celebrate You!" performance was sponsored by ViiV Healthcare, a British pharmaceutical company that focuses on treating HIV.